-Sun Kosi River is an ideal destination for pursuing a classic white water rafting trip in Nepal.
-Also popularly known as “Golden River”, Sun Kosi is the longest river cascading 270 km through Mahabharat Lekh Mountains to the Himalaya.
-Journeying through this torrential river on an inflatable rubber boat with life-jackets on, we have nature accompany us all along the river trip bestowing ample opportunity to witness exotic wildlife in its natural habitat.
+Sun Koshi River is an ideal destination for pursuing a classic white water rafting trip in Nepal.
+Also popularly/literally known as “Golden River”, Sun Koshi is the longest river cascading 270 km from the Himalayas through Mahabharat Lekh.
+Journeying through this torrential river on an inflatable rubber boat with life-jackets on, we have nature accompanying us all along the river trip bestowing ample opportunity to witness exotic wildlife in its natural habitat.

 We continue rafting against thrashing rapids.
 By the time this exhilarating river ride meanders against class IV ‘No exit’ and ‘Meatgrinder’ rapids towards Pucharghat, it becomes much easier to control the fast-paced whitewater run.
 Pristine Tamang villages zoom out into picture.
-Eventually, after hours of succumbing to unparalled rafting challenges we camp at Pucharghat..
+Eventually, after hours of succumbing to unparallel rafting challenges we camp at Pucharghat.

-As the rafting trip advances further, we get more familiarized with the topology of Sun Kosi river.
+As the rafting trip advances further, we get more familiarized with the topology of Sun Koshi river.
 Besides rendezvous with exhilarating scenic rapids, breathtaking scenery and ethno-cultural heritages are the other attractive prospects that make our journey so very enriching, memorable and satisfying.
 We also enter the confluence of the Likhu Khola.
-Finally, we camp at Dhani Ghat..
+Finally, we camp at Dhani Ghat.

 We set aside this day for complete mental and physical rest.
 After proper rest, we can explore the areas around the campsite.
 We can even have beauty of nature evidenced in our picturesque snapshots.
 Viewing the most blissful sight of mesmerizing Mt.
-Everest is another visual treat sprawled before us..
+Everest is another visual treat for us.

-Departing from Ranitar, we paddle along imperial rapid, Big dipper.
-Soon after discovering enchanting waterfalls and paradisiacal side canyons, we enter Tribeni Ghat, the confluence of river Arun, Tamur and beginning of the Sapta Kosi river.
+Departing from Ranitar, we paddle along imperial rapid, big dipper.
+Soon after discovering enchanting waterfalls and paradisiacal side canyons, we enter Tribenighat, the confluence of river Arun, Tamur and beginning of Sapta Koshi river.
 Holding onto the cherishing memories of the trip, we bid farewell to our rafting journey after arriving at Chatara.
 There is a Barahi temple lying in the vicinity of Chatara.
 We can visit this temple to pay our homage to lord Vishnu.
-Thereafter, we drive to Biratnagar..
+Thereafter, we drive to Biratnagar .

 We have a team of highly experienced English speaking rafting guides professionally trained and thoroughly versed in topography and nature of river.
 They have absolute expertise on white water rafting, swift water rescue and emergency wilderness first aid.